manna84/git-cli-practice/README.md

  2. Assuming that you are currently within a Git repository, write the command (or commands) that will cause the file 'hello-world.txt' to be committed.
  Ans:It's a screenshot
+ 3. Assuming that you are currently within a Git repository, write the command (or commands) that will display any uncommitted changes made to the file named 'README.md'.
+ Ans: It's a screenshot